tkreuziger/comfyui-types/docs/input_types.md

 The base class for all input types.
 Usually, you will only need this class to create your own custom input types.

+The one shared parameter across all inputs is the `display_name` parameter that defines the name used in the UI of the node.

 ### NumberDisplayMode

 `comfyui_types.base.NumberDisplayMode`